rxri/tidalRPC/README.md

 ### How to access them?

 It's super easy!
 Just click on `tidalRPC` tray icon and go to `Settings` submenu!

-## Why there is no Album artwork on Rich Presence?!?!

-Due to Discord limitations, I'm not going to implement workaround to do it.
-It's very risky since discord is banning most of people that are acting as "self-bot" and it would need your Authorization token to upload assets.
-Due to it I don't want anyone to be banned using our program so, it's not going to happen.

 ---